On the Role of Negative Precedent in Legal Outcome Prediction: Results

-Finally, we turn to the question of what is the best model of outcome; is the the joint model or \model{}?
+\paragraph{Which model is the best?} Finally, we turn to the question of what is the best model of outcome prediction; the joint model or the \model{}?
 Towards answering this question we take an average $F_1$ over all three random variables under consideration; the best model of outcome should do well at distinguishing between positive, negative and null outcome.
-We find that while the joint model has a slight edge over the \model{} on the \corpus{} (by $0.1$), the \model{} substantially improves over the joint model on the \citeauthor{chalkidis-etal-2021-paragraph} corpus by $3.48$ $F_1$.
-This leads us to believe that \model{} is overall better model of legal outcome prediction.
+We find that while the joint model has an insignificant edge over the \model{} on the \corpus{} (by $0.1$), on the \citeauthor{chalkidis-etal-2021-paragraph} corpus the \model{} significantly improves over the joint model (by $3.48$ $F_1$).
+This leads us to believe that \model{} is overall the better model for legal outcome prediction.
 However, both models are valuable in their own right.
-Where the joint model improves over the state-of-the-art positive outcome prediction models, the \model{} doubles their performance on the negative outcome task.
+Where the joint model improves over state-of-the-art positive outcome prediction models, the \model{} doubles their performance on the negative outcome task.